honeynet/droidbot/index.md

 We integrated DroidBot with [DroidBox](https://github.com/pjlantz/droidbox) and evaluated DroidBot by comparing with monkey.
 The result demonstrate that DroidBot is better than monkey on detecting more sensitive behaviors.

+## How does DroidBot work
+DroidBot follows four steps when testing an app.

+1. Connect to a device.
+The device could be an emulator (DroidBox in particular) or a real device.
+According to the device type, DroidBot establishes the proper connections (usually adb and telnet).
+2. Analyse the apk sample.
+DroidBot runs static analysis of apk using androguard, after which it will infer a list of broadcasts the app may handle and a list of permissions the app requires.
+3. Set up environments.
+Here environment means the device usage data like SMS logs, call logs, etc.
+DroidBot has different policies to generate environments, for example, `dummy` means random environments, `static` means app-specific environments (static means static analysis, which gives a list of permissions the app requires and a list of environments available with the permissions.).
+The policy to use to generate environments is specified by the option `-env`.
+4. Send user events.
+The events include gestures, broadcasts, key presses, etc., just like the events generated when a user uses the device.
+Same as setting up environments, DroidBot have multiple policy choices of sending events.
+For example, `static` policy is to send app-specific events according to static analysis, and `dynamic` policy is an extension of `static` which improves UI event efficient by dynamically monitoring the UI states.
+`-event` option determine the policy to use.

 ## Installation
 You can install DroidBot from source or from docker.